 Bernard: It was, and is.
 When someone calls me to do a job, I come in, check my ego at the door, and make it clear that I’m there for them.
 Then I work very hard at trying to give them what they’re asking me for.

-(This is best evidenced by a YouTube video titled, ‘Bernard Fowler, Session at Studio City Sound’, that shows Fowler working in the studio for another artist, bringing an otherwise pedestrian song to life by rapidly creating, arranging and recording vocal lines)
+(This is best evidenced by a YouTube video titled, ‘Bernard Fowler, Session at Studio City Sound’, that shows Fowler working in the studio for a relatively unknown artist, bringing an otherwise pedestrian song to life by rapidly creating, arranging and recording vocal lines)

-RF: You mentioned hard work.
-Many people consider sports and entertainment the toy departments of society.
+Robert: You mentioned hard work.
+Many people consider Rock ‘n’ Roll one of the toy departments of society.
 In reality, it can be fun, but it’s rarely easy, no?

 Bernard: There are times when it’s easy, and it can be fun, but even when it’s both, you still work hard to create that.
 When I’m working for someone else, I work hard because I want to move them.
 I want them to be smiling when I leave there, and I want them to call me again.